Pac-Pix: Development

 Pac-Pix was developed and published by Namco.
 The game was debuted at the Electronic Entertainment Expo (E3) in 2004 as a technology demonstration for the newly unveiled Nintendo DS hardware.
 According to producer Hideo Yoshizawa, Pac-Pix was conceived as an arcade game by director Tetsuya Shinoda four years prior.
 Using Apple personal digital assistants (PDAs), Shinoda noticed how corrected text would disappear with a tiny puff of smoke when crossed out by the user; he found this type of control intuitive and wanted to implement it into a game.
 Two years later, the creators pitched the idea as a tablet computer and PDA game, but found the game and the target audience for such hardware did not match.
 When the DS was announced, Yoshizawa stated that "the time was right".
 The E3 demo Pac-Pix was met with praise from people within the video game industry, many of which requested it be made into a full game.
 Namco obliged by putting together a development team, which implemented more effective use of the hardware's two screens.
 According to Yoshizawa, the most difficult aspect of production on Pac-Pix was allowing the player to determine size, shape, and place of their own sketches within the gameplay environment.

+Release

+The game was first released in Japan on March 20, 2005, and was released in North America by Namco Hometek on April 26.
+Nintendo co-published and distributed the game in Europe on behalf of Namco's European branch, and released it on May 20.